CHanson92/javascript-challenge/README.md

 * 31/03/2018 - Changed from Google Maps API to React Leaflet and moved ComponentDidMount from App to MapContainer.
 * 01/03/2018 - Removed ComponentDidMount and directly imported the GeoJSON.
 * 02/03/2018 - Got the GeoJSON to show on the Map.
+* 02/03/2018 - Added a OnEachFeature Popup that shows the Material.